preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

 .. image:: page-rollup-variations.png

-+ **User Variation**: Pages (incl News) will be listed that correspond with the logged in users preferred setting for the variation, for example language setting, in the user's profile.
-If some pages does not have a variation that correspond with the user's setting, the default variation will be listed.
++ **User Variation**: Pages (including News) will be listed that correspond with the logged in users preferred setting for the variation, for example language setting, in the user's profile.
+If some pages does not have a variation that correspond with the user's setting, the default variation will be used.
-+ **Default Variation**: The default variations are always listed.
++ **Default Variation**: The default variations are always used.
-+ **All Variations**: All variations are listed, meaning several copies of a page can be shown in the list, if the page has variations.
++ **All Variations**: All variations are used, meaning several copies of a page can be shown in the list, if the page has variations.

 You can find more information about variations under the heading "Variations" on this page: :doc:`Publishing App Settings </pages/page-settings/index>`